Illinois Chess Tour – Rules

 Funding

-The Tour will seek sponsorship outside of the ICA to cover annual Tour expenses, with the goal of self-sufficiency.
-In addition to sponsorship, the Tour may supplement revenue through the sale of promotional items such as t-shirts.
+The Tour will seek sponsorship and donations outside of the ICA to cover annual Tour expenses, with the goal of self-sufficiency.
+In addition to sponsorship, the Tour may supplement revenue through the sale of promotional items such as t-shirts though third party sites.

 In the case of a budget shortfall, the ICA, to the extent practicable, will cover expenses to maintain the Tour’s viability.
 ICA also reserves the right to contribute to the Tour budget on a voluntary basis as it sees fit.